Saturday 4th December. Christmas Stall outside the Village Shop. 10am to 12.

-Saturday 1st December 2018.
-As usual our Christmas stall will be outside the village store from 10am - 1pm.
+Saturday 7th December 2019.
+Christmas stall outside the village store from 10am - 1pm.

 Saturday 8th June 2019.
 We will be celebrating our Silver Jubilee on The Island with a range of activities and things to see.